 The purpose of an interface A router interconnects IP networks through several IP interfaces.
 When receiving a packet from one interface, it forwards it to another based on precomputed forwarding decisions.
-Each IP interface must have an IP address configured and must be in a different subnet9.
+Each IP interface must have an IP address configured and must be in a different subnet7.

-Interface naming conventions Each router has interfaces to its neighbouring routers whose names follow the pattern port<neighbor>.
-For instance, the interface on NEWY connected to ATLA is named port_ATLA.
-Moreover, each router has an interface to the host named host and a loopback interface called 10 (exceptions: GENE and ZURI do not have a host).
-An interface connecting to another AS is called ext<AS-number><router-name>.
-For example, the interface on NEWY connecting to ZURI in AS 82 has the name ext_82_ZURI.
+Interface naming conventions Each router has interfaces to its neighboring routers whose names follow the pattern port<neighbor-router-name>.
+For instance, the interface on HAM connected to FRA is named port_FRA.
+Moreover, each router has an interface to the host named host and a loopback interface called 1o.
+An interface connecting to another AS is called ext<other-AS-number><ru>crouter-name>.
+For example, the interface on HAM connecting to HAM in AS 82 has the name ext_82_HAM.